 5.1.
 A DPO has been appointed for the Trust in order to:

 5.2.
 The DPO’s duties do not leas to a conflict of interests.

 5.3.
 The DPO has the professional experience and knowledge of data protection law, particularly in relation to schools.

 5.4.
-The DPO will report to Directors, the CEO and the highest level of management at the school, which is the Headteacher.
+The DPO will report to the highest level of management at the Trust/School, which is Directors/CEO/Headteacher.

 5.5.
 The DPO will operate independently and will not be dismissed or penalised for performing their task.

 5.6.
 Sufficient resources will be provided to the DPO to enable them to meet their GDPR obligations.

 6.1.
 The legal basis for processing data will be identified and documented prior to data being processed.